France National Football Team Logo PNG

 1907 – 1919

 The shield featuring a rooster and the letters CFI (Comité Français Interfédéral) was the first step toward nationalizing the sports identity.
-The Gallic rooster, an important symbol of France, embodied the pride and strength of the nation.
+The Gallic rooster, an important symbol of France, embodied the nation’s pride and strength.
 The abbreviation of the football federation was placed between the bird’s legs.
 The shield added an element of protection and confidence, reinforcing the emblem’s sense of national pride and unity.
-This design began a distinctive and cohesive identity for French sports.
+This design established a distinctive, cohesive identity for French sports.

 1919 – 1967